solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

 - The deployment stage will consists of the following key tasks:

-  - **Operationalize Model**: If the model passed the evaluation criteria then deploy it to Azure Container Instance (ACI).
+  - **Operationalize Model**: If the model passed the evaluation criteria then deploy the registered image to an Azure Container Instance (ACI).

   - **Test Model**: Test the model deployment calling the service end point (Scoring URI) over http.